novare-tredara/Tredara/README.md

 # Tredara

 ## About

 Tredara application wants to revolutionize the secondhand market by bringing it to the internet.It was designed to sell items through bidding so that the customer who bid more up to the end date will get the product.In this Project,we have two users.

-1. Admin

-The Admin have the option to view all the items of customers.He shall have the option to delete any item.He cant bid for any item.He shall end the bid only.
+1. Admin: The Admin have the option to view all the items of customers, delete any item and also end the bid in some circumstances.
+Note that he can't perfomr Create/Update/Bidding operations.

-2. Customer

- The Customer have the following option:
+2. Customer: The Customer have the following option:

-1. Create an item

-2. Update an item

-3. Delete an item

-4. End Bid
+- Create: Create/Place new Autions item with mandatory information.
+- Update: Update the aution items , if there is any change and also he can re-open the Inaction auction items.
+- Delete: Delete the auction items
+- End Bid: Can end the bid in some circumstances.
+- AllItems: Listed all the items (including inactive) that are belongs to the logged user

- The Bid is ended automatically,when the time ends or the seller can end his bid before the time also.The Highest bidder will win the auction item and he gets notified   by an email from Tredara.
+Important: The Bid is ended automatically,when the time ends or the seller can end his bid before the time also.The Highest bidder will win the auction item and he gets notified by an email from Tredara.

 ## Setup